salesforce-ux/stylelint-sds/README.md

 ## test-repository

-This packages is used for testing all the rules added to `stylelint-plugin-sf-sds` and `.stylelintrc.yml`
+This packages is used for testing all the rules added to `stylelint-plugin-slds` and `.stylelintrc.yml`

 ## Other useful commands